teoks0199/tp/docs/DeveloperGuide.md

 1. Viewing a menu item while the stall details are shown

-   1. Prerequisites: View the stall details with the `view-stall` command.
+   1. Prerequisites:  At least one stall in the list.
+At least one item in that stall.
+View the stall details with the `view-stall` command.
 The menu items of the stall is displayed in the _Left Display_.

    2. Test case: `view-item s/1`<br>
       Expected: _Result Display_ shows a success message.
 Details of the item are shown on the _Right Display_.